 How to make a seahorse puppet

 It’s easy to make a seahorse puppet!
 This craft uses paper rolls with a cut and fold technique, and you will need a few other basic craft supplies too.
-Watch the short video below or keep scrolling for photographs and written instructions.
-If you want to keep up with all of our new crafts why not subscribe to our youtube channel.
+Watch the short video or keep scrolling for photographs and written instructions.

 You will need: